Agent Editor

 The Agent Editor module requires Mendix Studio Pro version 11.9.0 or above.

-The following module dependencies are required for the currently supported capabilities of Agent Editor and need to be installed:
+The following module are required dependencies for the supported capabilities of Agent Editor and need to be installed:

 - Administration